 Welcome to the MetaLab!

-We are based at both the Wellcome Centre for Human Neuroimaging (the WCHN, which incorporates the FIL - Functional Imaging Laboratory - and the MPC, or Max Planck Centre for Computational Psychiatry) and Department of Experimental Psychology, UCL.
+We are based primarily at the Department of Experimental Psychology and embedded in both the Department of Imaging Neuroscience (also known as the FIL - Functional Imaging Laboratory) and the MPC, or Max Planck Centre for Computational Psychiatry), all parts of University College London (UCL).
 We hope you have an excellent and productive time during your stay in the lab!
 This manual was developed by the lab PI, Steve Fleming together with other group members, and is a rough outline of how Steve expects the lab to function within the wider WCHN and UCL infrastructure (who’s rules and policies should take precedence).

 It’s inspired by several others (particularly the lab manuals of Anne Urai, Liad Mudrik, Mariam Aly, Trina MacMahon, Brad Voytek, Nancy Kanwisher and Michael Beyer).
 In turn, we would be glad for others to make use of this manual when setting up their own groups, and have made it available under a CC-BY 4.0 license.
 If you can think of anything that is missing, or things that are unclear, then please let us know - ideas are always welcome!